Close

 So, how do you deal with this?

-Well, most of these apps allow users to manually input activities like cycling and swimming (which then ‘convert’ to steps), but beware – whilst manual input is important (i.e to allow everyone to engage, not only those with wearables), over 73% of the employees we’ve worked with are ‘put off’ by having to input manually.
+Well, most of these employee rewards apps allow users to manually input activities like cycling and swimming (which then ‘convert’ to steps), but beware – whilst manual input is important (i.e to allow everyone to engage, not only those with wearables), over 73% of the employees we’ve worked with are ‘put off’ by having to input manually.

 This will therefore hurt your engagement (more on that below) and put off the people that are most into their movement and fitness.